 Spinal compression is a factor in skeletal health and Yoga.
-Although we praise Yoga postures (asanas) for their many healing benefits, new students should talk to their teachers before taking a class.
-Each person has a different body and some people have ailments that should be discussed with a certified Yoga instructor before taking part in a class.
+Although we praise Yoga postures (asanas) for their healing benefits, new students should talk to their teachers before taking a class.
+Each person has a different body, and some people have ailments that should be discussed with a certified Yoga instructor before taking part in a class.
 Each Yoga posture can heal, but each posture can also have the ability to cause pain.
 This may seem hard to believe if you are young, athletic, and flexible.
-However, most people aren’t young, athletic and flexible.
+However, most people aren’t young, athletic, and flexible.
 Older people are living longer.
-Some adults never sit on the floor and many people of all ages don’t exercise at all.
+Some adults never sit on the floor, and many people of all ages don’t exercise.

 Something to Consider